cicerolp/qds/README.md

 # How to Run the Demo

 Below are the steps to run a demo that explore various QDS features.
-Follow them in order.

 1. Clone [QDS](https://github.com/cicerolp/qds), [QDS Data](https://github.com/cicerolp/qds-data) and [QDS Interface](https://github.com/cicerolp/qds-interface) repositories.
     * Note that you'll need git-lfs installed to pull the data.